 Limited to 15 students.
 Not open to first-year students; preference given to juniors and seniors majoring in history or in art history.
-Omitted 2016-17.
-Professor López.2015-16: Offered in Fall 2015
+Omitted 2017-18.
+Professor López.2017-18: Not offered

 Culminating in one or more pieces of historical writing which may be submitted to the Department for a degree with Honors.
 Normally to be taken as a single course but, with permission of the Department, as a double course as well.